 UTC stands for Coordinated Universal Time.
-UTC is the international time standard most commonly used in the world and by the Network Time Protocol (NTP).
-A leap second insertion is scheduled about every one-and-a-half to three years in order to keep UTC in alignment with the Earth's rotation.
-Possible leap second insertions can be scheduled at 23:59:59 UTC on June 30 or December 31.
+UTC is the international time standard most commonly used in the world and is the one used by the Network Time Protocol (NTP).
+A leap second insertion is scheduled about every 11⁄2 to three years in order to keep UTC in alignment with the earth's rotation.
+Possible leap second insertions can be scheduled at midnight (after 23:59:59) on June 30 or December 31.